/ tool-comparisons / Upstash vs CockroachDB for Solo Developers

 CockroachDB is a distributed SQL database built from the ground up for resilience and horizontal scalability.
 It is PostgreSQL wire-compatible, which means you can use standard PostgreSQL drivers, ORMs, and tools.
 Data is automatically replicated across nodes, and the database continues operating even when nodes fail.

-CockroachDB Cloud offers a serverless tier that scales based on usage.
+CockroachDB Cloud offers a usage-based Basic tier that scales to zero.
 You get a PostgreSQL-compatible database with automatic failover, multi-region replication, and horizontal scaling, all without managing any infrastructure.

 Comparison Table